-Ending the Opioid Crisis
+Ending the Overdose Crisis

 New Hampshire has been one of the hardest-hit states by the overdose crisis; we have the second highest rate of overdose-related overdose deaths in the country, three times higher than the national average.